EarthAsylum/eacsoftwareregistry-subscription-webhooks/readme.txt

 +   Adds product meta data to order and subscription records passed through WooCommerce webhooks.

++   Works with WooCommerce Subscriptions - and - SUMO Subscriptions.

 When WooCommerce creates an order, the order is stored as a post with type set to "*shop_order*".
 When the order is for a subscription, a related order is stored as a post with type set to "*shop_subscription*".
 When a subscription is renewed, a new "*shop_order*" is created related back to the original "*shop_subscription*" order.

 When subscriptions (*shop_subscription*) are passed through the *"{eac}SoftwareRegistry Subscription updated"* webhook, additional subscription data and related order numbers are added to the subscription order record being passed.